-(a) assets (i) which are mortgage loans that do not satisfy the Individual Asset Eligibility Criteria or (ii) which are Substitute Assets all or portions of which are to be excluded in order for the Cover Pool to satisfy the Substitute Asset Limit; it being understood that if only portions of such assets are so excluded, then the part thereof that is not so excluded shall be included in the calculation of the Statutory Tests to the extent otherwise eligible;
+(a) assets (A) which are mortgage loans that do not satisfy the Individual Asset Eligibility Criteria, or (B) which are Substitute Assets all or portions of which are to be excluded in order for the Cover Pool to satisfy the Substitute Asset Limit; it being understood that if only portions of such assets are so excluded, then the part thereof that is not so excluded shall be included in the calculation of the Statutory Tests to the extent otherwise eligible;

-(b) in the manner to be calculated pursuant to Article 19(1) of the Covered Bonds Communiqué and the applicable banking legislation, the portion of a Mortgage Asset in excess of 80% (or such other level as specified in Article 19(1)(a)(2) (or equivalent provision) of the Covered Bonds Communiqué, as amended from time to time) of the value of the residential property securing the corresponding loan; (c) rights in, and cash amounts standing to the credit of, the Collection Account (and investments made with such amounts); (d) Cover Pool Assets which are Additional Cover Cover Pool Assets pursuant to Article 29 of the Covered Bonds Communiqué; (e) Hedge Collateral; and (f) the Reserve Fund as the Reserve Fund and the Agency Account are not included in the Cover Pool.
-Tests, arther information concerning each of the above Statutory see "Summary of the Turkish Covered Bonds lation".
-Additional Contractual Overcollateralisation Issuer Cover Equiv all Co decim Overc Series Percer So long as any of the Covered Bonds remains outstanding, the Issuer shall at all times ensure that the Nominal Value of the Cover Pool is not less than the product of (A) the Turkish Lira Equivalent of the aggregate Principal Amount Outstanding of all Covered Bonds outstanding and (B) the sum of one plus the decimal equivalent of the highest then-existing Programme Overcollateralisation Percentage among all then-outstanding Series.
+- (b) in the manner to be calculated pursuant to Article 19(1) of the Covered Bonds Communiqué and the applicable banking legislation, the portion of a Mortgage Asset in excess of 75% (or such other level as specified in Article 19(1)(a)(2) (or equivalent provision) of the Covered Bonds Communiqué, as amended from time to time) of the value of the residential property securing the corresponding loan; - (c) rights in, and cash amounts standing to the credit of, the Collection Account (and investments made with such amounts); - (d) Cover Pool Assets which are Additional Cover Cover Pool Assets pursuant to Article 29 of the Covered Bonds Communiqué; - (e) Hedge Collateral; and - (f) the Reserve Fund as the Reserve Fund and the Agency Account are not included in the Cover Pool.

+For further information concerning each of the above Statutory Tests, see "Summary of the Turkish Covered Bonds Legislation".

+Additional Contractual Overcollateralisation

+So long as any of the Covered Bonds remains outstanding, the Issuer shall at all times ensure that the Nominal Value of the Cover Pool is not less than the product of (A) the Turkish Lira Equivalent of the aggregate Principal Amount Outstanding of all Covered Bonds outstanding and (B) the sum of one plus the decimal equivalent of the highest then-existing Programme Overcollateralisation Percentage among all then-outstanding Series.
 The then-existing Programme Overcollateralisation Percentage for each Series shall be specified in each Investor Report.
-As us ed herein: Bond, Issuer Agent "Curr which Hedgi Curre "Covered Bond Swap Rate" means, in respect of a Covered Bond, the exchange rate specified in the agreement among the Issuer, the relevant currency hedge provider and the Security Agent governing a foreign exchange transaction (the "Currency Hedging Agreement") relating to the Series of which such Covered Bond is a part, or, if there is no Currency Hedging Agreement relating to such Series (including if the Currency Hedging Agreement for such Series has been terminated), the applicable Spot Rate. e Date Rating " means, in respect of a Series of Covered s, the rating assigned on the relevant Issue Date. inal Value " means, in respect of the Cover Pool, the of: (a) the outstanding principal amounts of the Mortgage included in the Cover Pool (excluding any Hedge Collateral), in each case as such is determined pursuant to the Covered Bonds Communiqué.